dabit3/aws-appsync-react-workshop/README.md

 amplify push
 ```

+> Now that we've added authorization to the API, we will have to log in if we would like to perform queries in the AppSync Console.
+To log in, find the `aws_user_pools_web_client_id` from `aws-exports.js` & log in using your `username` & `password`.

 Now when we create new talks the `userId` field will be populated with the `userId` of the logged-in user.

 When we query for the talks, we will only receive the talk data for the items that we created ourselves.